square-computersetup/square-computersetup.github.io/_includes/duo.md

 <a name="duo"></a>
 ## Single Sign-On (SSO)

 Single Sign-On (SSO) is a system that allows you to use just one company-wide password to access many different resources.
-Think of it as your Square Passport that you show at different airports.
+Think of it as your Block Passport that you show at different airports.
 We use Cisco's Duo identify provider for SSO, so we need to set that up first.

 ## Duo Enrollment